codecurious-bln/emberginners-workshop/content/steps/step-3.md

   birthyear: 1867 }
 ```

 The object allows us to store related information together one single piece of data.
-Similarly to Strings (words) and Numbers (numbers), objects can also be stored via variables.
+Similarly to Strings (words, e.g. 'pineapple') and Numbers (numbers, e.g. 42), objects can also be stored via variables.
 We can e.g. save the object above with the variable `scientist` as follows:

 ```js